grahamwhaley/Delta_DPS_650EB/README.md

 These are *loud*.
 Even with no load, when powered up in the RPS-650, a single unit ran its fan up to full speed, or so it seemed.
 Too loud for me to have living in my den/office.
 Maybe if I find a need for a big PSU far far away (in the garage for instance), it might be workable.

-For now the 650EBs and the RPS-650 are consigned to the 'may be useful in the future' pile.

 If you do manage to get one of these powered up, inside you will find a couple of small potentiometers that will probably allow you to alter the output voltage, if you need more than 12v.
 One of the